lookit/lookit-api/docs/source/local-frame-development.md

     If you make changes to the frames, you should see notifications that files have changed in the console where your ember server is running:
     `file changed components/exp-video-config/template.hbs`

 3. Add your token to the header.
 This will allow your Ember app to talk to your local API.
 In the ember-frame-player directory, open the application adapter directory at `ember-lookit-frameplayer/app/adapters/application.js.` Add an "Authorization" key beneath the X-CSRFTOKEN line.
+The word 'Token' must be included.
 Save the file.
     ```js
     headers: Ember.computed(function() {
             // Add cookie to http header
             return {
                 'X-CSRFTOKEN': Ember.get(document.cookie.match(/csrftoken\=([^;]*)/), '1'),
-                'Authorization': 'Token add-your-token-here'
+                'Authorization': 'Token <add-your-token-here>.'
             };
         }).volatile(),
     ```